Mental Liberation: Achieving True Freedom

 13. Discretion

 True freedom is a state of mind.
-While outwardly you may be bound to the rules and norms of society, inwardly you can be free.
-If you are afraid, defensive, aggressive or expectant, it means you are not free.
+While you may be bound by the rules and norms of society, inwardly you can be free.
+If you are afraid, defensive, aggressive, or have expectations, it means you are not free.
 Mental liberation is liberation from authority, knowledge, past and future, relationships, conditions, compulsions, values, beliefs, and whatever the world worships blindly and superstitiously with motive and fear.
 It is a condition in which one is free from the mind itself.

 Translate the Page